Aeleppert/programmingportfolio/index.md

 ### Cars
-This is an OOP graphic built in the Processing environment.
+This is an OOP graphic built in the Processing environment written in Java.
 Made December 2020.

 Image of running Cars: